MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 The Copilot control is a next-generation AI assistant that you can add to your canvas apps.
-It lets app users get insights about the data in your app through natural language conversations with an AI-powered bot.
-You can add the control to any canvas app and choose what data it can provide answers for.
+Copilot lets app users get insights about the data in your app through natural language conversations with an AI-powered bot.
+You can add the control to any canvas app and choose which data provide answers.

 > [!IMPORTANT]
 >